What Do Mediators Look For In Sexual Harassment Cases?

 3. Company Involvement: When did the company find out about the issue?
 How did they handle it?
 Did they take measures to investigate the issue and document their findings?
 What was their resolution plan and how did they implement their plan.
 What do they want to do now and why.

 Mediation settlements in situations where companies have delineated clear policies and earnestly spent the time to educate their employees about acceptable conduct and interactions, specific to their employee lifestyles and situations are usually lower.
 Use these tips to plan your company’s policy against sexual harassment and protect you, your employees and your company from legal costs while ensuring a safe workplace environment.
 If necessary consider bringing in a neutral business mediator if their is mistrust on either side.
-A neutral is often most effective because he or she has no hidden biases.
+A neutral is often most effective because they have no hidden biases.